-MONTGOMERY, AL (WSFA) - The Montgomery Public School system continues to cut expenses and now, layoffs have become a reality.
+MONTGOMERY, AL (WSFA) - The Montgomery Public School system continues to cut expenses.

-Tuesday, board members approved nearly $3 million in layoffs as part of Superintendent Barbara Thompson's proposal to reduce the workforce.
+Tuesday, board members approved nearly $3 million in layoffs as part of Thompson's proposal to reduce the workforce.

 About 200 non-tenured positions are on the chopping block, along with 22 tenured central office positions.